The Woggle-Bug Book: Plot

-There are plot exploits elements that occur in other Baum works: An accidental balloon flight took the Wizard to Oz in Baum's most famous book; hostile Arabs are a feature of John Dough and the Cherub (1906).
+There are plot elements that occur in other Baum works: An accidental balloon flight took the Wizard to Oz in Baum's most famous book; hostile Arabs are a feature of John Dough and the Cherub (1906).

 Humor

 The ethnic humor in The Woggle-Bug Book is crude by modern standards; one critic has called it "egregious."

-At its best the book also delivers zany absurdities:
+At its best, the book also delivers zany absurdities: